brillout/wildcard-api/example/readme.md

 // `getLandingPageData` returns exactly and only the data needed by the landing page

 endpoints.getLandingPageData = async function () {
-  // `this` holds contextual information such as HTTP headers const user = await getLoggedUser(this.headers.cookie);
+  // `this` holds request information such as HTTP headers const user = await getLoggedUser(this.headers.cookie);
   if( ! user ) return {userIsNotLoggedIn: true};